-Now that we know the basics about Ruby, Object-oriented programming, Text Editors, Git, GitHub, Consoles, AWS instances, and much more, it's time to explain how to connect all of these concepts.
-Probably this is one of the worst described things in programming, but I'll try to guide you through these complexities.
+Now that we know the basics about Ruby, Object-oriented programming, Text Editors, Git, Github, Consoles, AWS instances and much more, it’s time to explain how to connect all of these concepts.
+Probably this is one of the worst explained things in programming, but I’ll try to guide you through this complexities.

-- * How can I show my friends the code I wrote in Ruby on the Internet?
+• - How can I show on the Internet to my friends the code I wrote in Ruby?

-Let's suppose that you have the application code ready; everything is working like a charm, but what's the next step?
+Let’s suppose that you have the application code ready, everything is working as a charm, but what's the next step?

 Clients and Servers

-First, we have to understand what is a Client and what is a Server.
-The Client is not the person who will buy your t-shirt, I mean, obviously, that's your Client, but in terms of computer science, a Client is a web or mobile browser.
-So, when you start to navigate the Internet, the first thing you do is open Google Chrome, Firefox, Microsoft Edge, or any other web browser.
+First we have to understand what is a Client and what is a Server.
+Client is not the person who will buy your t-shirt, I mean obviously that’s your client, but in terms of computer science a Client is a web or mobile browser.
+When you start to navigate the internet, the first thing you do is to open Google Chrome, Firefox, Microsoft Edge or any other web browser.
 So, the browser is what we call the Client.

-https://www.marvel-tshirts.com, you had to share an IP address like: 192.345.678.1.
-When you shared that IP address, people could type it in the web browser and access the given page.
-For instance, you can use your command line to find the Facebook IP address, open your terminal, and type.
+In the early internet instead of hitting https://www.marvel-tshirts.com you had to share an IP address like: 192.345.678.1.
+When you shared that IP address people could type it in the web browser an access the given page.
+For instance you can use your command line to find the Facebook IP address, open your terminal an type

 $ ping www.facebook.com

-We can say that a Domain is a mask for the IP addresses.
-The domains were easy to read and remember for humans, but we are hitting a given IP address behind the scenes.
+With this we can say that a Domain is a mask for the IP addresses.
+The domains were created to be easy to read and easy to remember by humans, but behind the scenes we are hitting a given IP address.

-And so on… there are tons of providers where you can buy any of these domains.
-There are free or even cheap domains from $12 to high-priced domains where the asking price is even a million dollars or more.
-Imagine how much can cost
+And so on… there are tons of providers where you can buy this domains.
+There are free or even cheap domains from $12 to high value domains where the asking price is even in million dollars.
+Just imagine how it can cost www.facebook.com or www.google.com It’s simple they are not for sale.
+Later we’ll be talking about domains, for now let’s suppose that we just want https://www.marvel-tshirts.com and is available to buy and we do the investment.

 Server

-This is also a confusing term because your laptop or desktop computer can be set up as a server itself, so you already have the resources to host a server.
-However, to configure everything right and start serving on the web is not an easy task; for that reason, cloud providers like AWS, Azure, Google Cloud, and others offer these kinds of services.
-So what we have to do is to register there and reserve a space from a server, and then you need to "deploy" your Ruby/Rails code to that Server.
+This is also a confusing term, because your laptop or desktop computer can be set up as a server itself, so you already have the resources to host a server.
+However to configure everything right and start serving on the web is not an easy task, for that reason cloud providers like AWS, Azure, Google Cloud and others offer these kinds of services.
+What we have to do is to register there and reserve a space from a server, and then you need to “deploy” your Ruby/Rails code to that server.

-These providers offer many different resources, but we are interested in just about instances.
-An instance is a space on the Server.
-This Server is always running, with low downtimes, and sometimes uses it for free or low prices.
-This is a modern and convenient way to approach today's solutions on the server-side.
+These providers offer a lot of different resources, but what we are interested in now is just about instances.
+An instance is a space on the server.
+This server is always running, with low downtimes, and sometimes uses it for free or for low pricings.
+This is a modern and convenient way to approach today’s solutions on the server side.

-Once you create and set up the server correctly, you'll receive an IP address.
-Do you remember the IP addresses we show above?
-Here is where you can obtain one of them.
-Let's assume that the IP address given to you was: 172.83.53.9
+Once you create and set up the server correctly, you’ll receive an IP address.
+Do you remember about the IP addresses we show above.
+Here is where you can receive one of them.
+Let’s assume that the IP address given to you was: 172.83.53.9

 How can we connect Domains and Servers?

-That's all; it will need a couple of minutes to propagate over the network, but once everything is ready, you can share the domain name with your friends, and they will see your fancy e-commerce and even buy something there!
+That’s all, it will need a couple of minutes to propagate over the network, but once everything is ready you can share the domain name with your friends and they will see you fancy e-commerce, and even to buy something there!

-Or, if you are in the admin section and want to create a new product for sale, you go through a form, fill out the correct data, and then save or submit the values.
-Here we are making three requests:
+Or if you are in the admin section and you want to create a new product for sale, you go through a form and fill out the right data and then save or submit the values.
+Here we are doing three requests:

-- * First: GET the form rendered with the fields you need to fill out.
-Seconds later, you'll receive a response with a success or a failure.
+• First: GET the form rendered with the field you need to fill out.
+Seconds later you’ll receive a response with a success or a failure.

-- * Second: Once you hit save, we make a POST request, and that data is held on the database hosted on the Server.
-Seconds later, you'll receive a response with a success or a failure.
+• Second: Once you hit save, we do a POST request, and that data is saved on the database hosted on the server.
+Seconds later you’ll receive a response with a success or a failure.

-Later you may want to update or delete a product's info, so you can go again to a GET request to display current information, then update the data and hit enter; right there, you're doing a PATCH or PUT request.
-Finally, suppose that you want to destroy the record, so you hit the delete button, so then you are making a DELETE request.
+Later you may want to update or delete a product’s info, so you can go again to a GET request to display current info, then update the data and hit enter, right there you’re doing a PATCH or PUT request.
+Finally suppose that you want to destroy the record, so you hit the delete button, so then you are doing a DELETE request.

-Each request sends data to the server; this data can be something like this.
+Each request send data to the server, this data can be something like this

 Request